- By David Lyons, South Florida Sun Sentinel

 “It’s almost like a perfect storm form a cost perspective,” said Ed Jahn, a senior vice president at Kolter Group of Delray Beach, which develops mixed use projects in downtowns across Florida.
 “We would love to do more projects that are less than $1 million — in the $800,000 range.
 It’s very hard to do those projects and have them fit into the business equation.”

-He said there is considerable demand for upscale units ranging in price from $900,000 to $2.5 million or $3 million.
+He said there is considerable demand for upscale units price starting from $2.7 million.
 “Those buyers want to be in the Class A locations” such as beach areas and burgeoning downtowns.

 “It’s been very positively received” by would-be residents locally and from out of state, including one from California, Jahn said.